• Skip to primary navigation

 What is a pot pie called in England?

-They have a thicker filling than American pot pies.
-Some examples are steak pies, pork pies, and chicken and leek pies.
+Some popular examples include steak pies, pork pies, and the delightful chicken and leek pies.

 What is the difference between a pot pie and a pie?

-Pies are generally made with sweet fillings enclosed in pastry shells.
-They can also be savory, such as Shepherd's pie topped with mashed potatoes.
+On the other hand, pies are often associated with sweet fillings enclosed in a pastry shell, though they can also be savory, like Shepherd's pie topped with mashed potatoes.

 Are pot pies healthy?